Mikee Cojuangco-Jaworski

-Mikaela María Antonia "Mikee" de los Reyes Cojuangco-Jaworski (born February 26, 1974) is a Filipino sports official, equestrian, model, former actress and television host.
+Mikaela Ma.
+Antonia "Mikee" de los Reyes Cojuangco-Jaworski (born February 26, 1974) is a Filipino sports official, equestrian, model, former actress and television host.
 She is a member of the IOC Executive Board since 2020.
 She serves as the chairperson of the IOC Coordination Commission for the 2032 Summer Olympics.
 She was a gold medalist at the 2002 Asian Games in Busan, South Korea.

 Early life

 Cojuangco-Jaworski was born to Jose Cojuangco, Jr., former Congressman of Tarlac and Tingting Cojuangco, former Governor of Tarlac and now president of the Philippine Public Safety College.
 Her father is a member of the affluent Cojuangco family, who owns a 6,000-hectare sugar plantation known as Hacienda Luisita.
 She is the third of five daughters: Luisita C. Bautista, Josephine C. Guingona, Margarita Demetria C. Zini and Regina Patricia Jose C. Gonzalez.
 She is also a niece of former Philippine president Corazon Cojuangco-Aquino, first cousin of fellow actress Kris Aquino and former Philippine president Noynoy Aquino.

 Her first rise to prominence was as a model for a Swatch commercial in 1991, where she appeared with Alvin Patrimonio.

 She is a high school alumna of the Colegio San Agustin – Makati.
 She graduated with a Bachelor of Arts degree in Psychology from Ateneo de Manila University in 1996.